 Monday, July 6, 2020 to Friday, July 24, 2020

 Instructors of all languages from K-16 programs and community schools are invited to apply.

-The workshop is sponsored by STARTALK and the National Heritage Language Resource Center.
+The workshop is sponsored by the National Heritage Language Resource Center.

 About the Workshop

 This workshop is designed to help language teachers face the challenge of teaching heritage language (HL) students.
-The workshop will open on June 1, 2020, with online assignments for three weeks.
-This will be followed by a five-day face-to-face workshop (June 22-26, 2020).
-Accepted participants will be required to complete the online assignments as well as the face-to-face workshop.
+The workshop will open on July 6-24, 2020.
+The format will include weekly asynchronous online assignments and synchronous online presentations with discussions.
+Accepted participants will be required to complete the online assignments and attend the presentations and discussions.